keithh9704/SEP10-CYOA-Stuck-in-a-video-game/life-from-both-options/trillionaire.md

+# Trillionaire
-### You become the first trillionaire and you have too much money to spend so you decide to give some money away to random people.
+Under your management, your company thrives.
+You become the first trillionaire and decide to give some money away to charity because you have so much money.

 [Try other lives](../home.md)